Home » Health Conditions » American Health Care

 Additional studies at the University of Toronto are taking this concept one step further.
 Working with an international worldwide group, they are researching another treatment that allows a cell to produce a different type of interferon.
 This interferon would kick into gear the creation of over three hundred additional proteins; each one attacking the virus in a bit of a different way.
 Some will cut of the virus’ DNA; others will reach out to all of the surrounding cells and trigger their interferon defense mechanism so that they all commit suicide.
 Since a virus requires another cell upon exiting the original infected cell, it would have no where to go and would die.

-The science of antiviral study is incredibly fascinating, and, the above scenarios all seem like a miracle cure for everything from the smallest virus to those of devastating proportions.
+The of antiviral study is incredibly fascinating, and, the above scenarios all seem like a miracle cure for everything from the smallest virus to those of devastating proportions.
 The problem is, our bodies actually contain good and bad viruses.
 The number of viruses and bacteria in the average human body actually outweighs the number of cells in our bodies.
 The complex interaction of cells, viruses and bacteria are what keep our body functions in check.
 Without this very intricate dance, the body would go haywire and die.
 Creating an antiviral medication on such proportions will have to take into account for the destruction of the bad virus in question and not have any effect on the good viruses that keep us alive.

 Sources: